A contribution to the understanding

 When Horus and Seth finally appeared before the council of gods, Thoth managed to decide which of the two gods was dominant by calling out to their seed.
 Seth’s seed answered from the bottom of the Nile whereas Horus’s seed answered from Seth’s abdomen (Seth had eaten a lettuce insidiously impregnated with Horus’s seed).
 Thoth summoned the seed to Seth’s forehead where it appeared, to Seth’s great rage, as a golden sun.
 This proved the dominance of Horus over his uncle, and Seth was then adopted as a son of Horus.

-The seed of Seth represents the worldly unconscious spirit, which is why it answers from the bottom of the Nile (alternatively, the remote marshlands).
-Horus’s seed is the heavenly spirit of consciousness, appearing in the form of the golden sun.
-As it takes possession of Seth, he is subordinated to the principle of sentience and personal autonomy.
+The seed of Seth represents the worldly spirit, which is why it answers from the bottom of the Nile (alternatively, the remote marshlands).
+Horus’s seed is the heavenly spirit, appearing in the form of the golden sun.
+As it takes possession of Seth, he is subordinated to the principle of divine and personal autonomy.
 The sun appears in Seth’s forehead —

 There are two antagonistic spirits ever at work.
 One is the archaic earthly spirit, associated with the Earth Mother.
 It searches to establish dominion according to the matriarchal creed.
-The other is the spirit of worldly transcendence, which works towards conscious realization, differentiation of cognition.
+The other is the spirit of worldly transcendence, representing the path of God; the emancipation of the individual from worldly delusion and obsessiveness.
 It is associated with the ‘principium individuationis’, which attempts to differ between things, thus generating understanding, willpower and directionality.
-The dark spirit, working toward unconscious wholeness, relates to the combined canon of postmodern relativism in all its forms, internationalism, multiculturalism, gender theory, etc. The current “ideology of sameness” answers to a purpose of retaining pre-adolescent wholeness, an unmindful childish worldview where opposites have only begun to form.
+The dark spirit, working toward unconscious wholeness, relates to the combined canon of postmodern relativism in all its forms; internationalism, multiculturalism, gender theory, etc. The current “ideology of sameness” answers to a purpose of retaining pre-adolescent wholeness, an unmindful childish worldview where opposites have only begun to form.
 Pre-adolescent kids enjoy a form of primary wholeness, which is shattered when they enter the adult world of opposites.

 Essential to consciousness is the ability to differ between ‘this’ and ‘that’.
 Without differentiation conscious awareness cannot take root.
 The spirit of unconsciousness aims at thwarting differentiation, according to the dictum that all things are really the same.
 All the individual entities really belong to one and the same oblivious and thoughtless wholeness.
 This is the Mother goddess speaking.
-The matriarchal creed is represented by the ideology of sameness, which works to undifferentiate the world and to remove individuality.
+The matriarchal creed is represented by the ideology of sameness, which works to undifferentiate the world and remove individuality.
 Ideally, only the leader must think for himself.
 The immersion into group mentality is bound to revive the murderous spirit.
 Aum Shinrikyo was the name of the sect responsible for the 1995 Tokyo subway sarin attack.
 Immersion in group identity was central to this violent sect of assassins, who probably have around 80 victims on their conscience, many of them killed by strangulation.
 Despite the cult’s Japanese roots, the one-eyed(!) leader, Shoko Asahara, had adopted the Hindu god of destruction, Shiva, as patron of the cult.
-The strong connection between immersion and Thanatos is evinced in Robert Jay Lifton’s study: “Most basic is ‘milieu control’, in which all communication, including even an individual’s inner communication, is monopolized and orchestrated, so that reality becomes the group’s exclusive possession”.
+The strong connection between immersion and Thanatos is evinced in Robert Jay Lifton’s study:

-Carl Jung aptly characterized the Nazi system as Wotanism.
 If it weren’t for the extreme destructiveness of the Thanatos principle, Europe would still be under totalitarian dominion.
 The force of individuation would be stemmed and individuality stifled.
 Thanatos always usurpes the throne in the perfectly ordered collectivistic society, causing its demise, whether it’s a totalitarian society or a sect practicing collective immersion.
 Wotan threw Europe into a carnage.
 The self-destruction of the Third Reich forcibly involved the Soviet Union, thus crippling it permanently, too.
 If it weren’t for the extreme destructiveness of the Aum Shinrikyo and other sects, they would have had great success impeding individuation in an enormous number of members.
-Was it really worth more than 60 million dead, and the horrors of Holocaust, to destroy the threat to ego individuality and democracy?
+Was it really worth more than 50 million dead, and the horrors of Holocaust and Holodomor, to destroy the threat to ego individuality and democracy?
 This question can’t be answered, because it has nothing to do with human values.
 It belongs to the divine council.
-It seems that nothing must be allowed to impede the sun god, not at any cost.
+It seems that nothing must be allowed to impede the sun god; not at any cost.

 According to Azar Gat, primitive man’s mortality rates in war, skirmishes, or